 Working closely with undisputed leaders in educational psychology and educational data mining, as well as faculty at the cutting edge of intelligent tutoring, cognitive psychology, and artificial intelligence, LST graduate students focus on methods to increase success in STEM (science, technology, engineering, and mathematics) learning and teaching in the United States in grades K-12.

 - Artificial Intelligence and Intelligent Tutoring Laboratory

-Along with these laboratories, LST cognitive models are used to study student thought and learning patterns in order to design educational materials, practices, and technologies.
-Faculty and students collaborate with the Worcester Public Schools, applying and testing theories in computer science, cognitive and educational psychology, and statistics in city classroom settings.
+Along with these laboratories, LST cognitive models are used to study student thought and learning patterns to design educational materials, practices, and technologies.
+Topics include instructional technologies, learning with visualizations and simulations, learner characteristics, human-computer interaction, and machine learning.